Wellesbourne: Features

-Just outside the village is Warwick Crop Centre which is part of The University of Warwick.
-Originally this was one of the sites of the UK Government run Horticulture Research International, and before that it was known as the Institute of Horticultural Research and, before that, the National Vegetable Research Station.
+Outside the village is Warwick Crop Centre which is part of the University of Warwick.
+It was originally established in 1949 as the National Vegetable Research Centre.
+It became Horticulture Research International in 1990, which was bought by the university in 2004.
+The establishment, which covers 472 acre is recognised internationally for its research in sustainable agriculture, horticulture and food security.

-The needs and wants of the people of Wellesbourne and Walton are under periodic review, particularly housing and recreation facilities.
-A survey was undertaken in 2010 resulting in a new Plan.
-Vision for Wellesbourne was part of this, and set up a website to marshal ideas, but this has now run its course and been allowed to lapse.
-A proposal, put forward by Commercial Estates Group (CEG) to build 175 houses on land off Ettington Road has been picked up by the firm Charles Church, and work started in January 2013.
-Work is also underway to bring back the Football/ Recreation Centre which has fallen into disrepair.

-In July 2012 two more websites associated with Wellesbourne were formed: Wellesbourne and Walton News now appears on its own site, provided by St Peter's Church; My Wellesbourne is in the form of a blog, to appeal to a younger audience, and Wellesbourne's Facebook page, though not new, was given more publicity and prominence.

-Wellesbourne gained publicity when Chedham's Yard, a historic agricultural building featuring a blacksmith's and wheelwright's workshops, won BBC TV's Restoration Village competition in 2006.
-The Yard has undergone restoration work and a new visitor centre has been built; it opened in April 2012 with a schedule of weekend visits.
+Chedham's Yard, a historic agricultural building with blacksmith's and wheelwright's workshops, won BBC TV's Restoration Village competition in 2006.

-Wellesbourne Industrial Estate is also located within the village near to the A429.
-In November 2012 there was a plan to turn it into Loxley Park with new industrial units and housing, and a Sainsbury's supermarket, which is the same size as the one at Kenilworth, opened in May 2015.

 Airfield

-There is a small airfield called Wellesbourne Mountford Airfield, also the site of a large market held every Saturday and bank holiday Mondays.
+There is a small airfield called Wellesbourne Mountford Airfield, also the site of Wellesbourne Market, the Midlands' largest open-air market, held every Saturday and bank holiday Mondays.

 The airfield hosts a Wings and Wheels event each year.
 In 2009 the event took place on 19 August and featured Avro Vulcan XH558, Avro Vulcan XM655, Red Arrows (with Avro Vulcan XM655 being the star of the show) and a number of classic vehicles and military vehicles.
 Events have taken place in June since 2010 including 21 June 2015 and 19 June 2016.
 2014 celebrated the 50th anniversary of XM655 having been delivered to the RAF and the 30th anniversary of the aircraft's delivery to Wellesbourne.

-There is also a wartime Museum which includes a number of aircraft and a wartime emergency underground bunker.
+There is also a museum which includes a number of aircraft and a wartime emergency underground bunker.

 Churches

-There are two churches in Wellesbourne, St. Peter's parish church and the Methodist church.
+There are two churches in Wellesbourne, St. Peter's parish church and a Methodist church.